DylanCStack/club-manager/README.md

 * $`ng serve`
 * Navigate to localhost:4200 in a web browser

+## Online version
+The deployed version of this app can be viewed [here](https://magicians-guild.firebaseapp.com/).

 ## Entity creation plan/workflow
   1. $ `ng g c about`